marun/dotemacs/README.md

 # dot-emacs
-A minimal Emacs configuration for Python development.
+A minimal Emacs configuration for Python and Go development.

 After 14+ years of accumulating cruft in my .emacs file, I finally hit reset.
 Changes include: